mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 - Every class is represented by an object which is an instance of its own metaclass.
+- The instance methods of a metaclass are the class methods of the corresponding class.
+- When a class is selected in a System Browser, clicking the "class" button causes it to display the metaclass instance variables which are the class methods of the class.
 - The name of each metaclass is the name of its corresponding class followed by " class".
 For example, the name of the metaclass of the `Circle` class is `Circle class`.